farischt/auth-ts/README.md

 Our project uses the following technologies :

 - The React framework Next.js for both front-end and back-end (React + Node.js running on the same server)
-- A postgreSQL database
+- A PostgreSQL Database
 - Sequelize ORM
 - Typescript
-- Docker containers for postgres and pgAdmin
+- Docker containers for postgres db and pgAdmin

 ## Getting Started